Turkey bacon is often praised as a healthier alternative to traditional pork bacon.

 Turkey bacon is available at most grocery stores as an alternative to classic pork bacon.

-It’s made by chopping or grinding a mixture of light and dark turkey meat and skin, adding seasonings and preservatives and then pressing the mix into bacon-like strips (1).
+It’s made by chopping or grinding turkey meat, adding seasonings and preservatives and then pressing the mix into bacon-like strips (1).

 Some manufacturers even use stripes of light and dark meat to mimic the look of traditional bacon pieces.

 You can cook it the same way as traditional bacon.
 It’s typically pan-fried, microwaved or baked in the oven until golden and crispy.

 Turkey bacon is made by pressing seasoned turkey mixture into strips to look like traditional pork bacon.
 You can prepare it in the same ways as regular bacon.

 Here’s a comparison of the nutrient content of one microwaved slice of turkey and pork bacon (

 |Protein||2.4 g||3.6 g|

 |Sodium||164 mg||162 mg|